I never used moisturizer until that day I discovered I had alligator skin on my thighs.

 - If not, what can you do to make your samples deliver even a small but meaningful transformation?

 How can your samples deliver even a small but meaningful transformation?

 Not Quite Sampling, But Just As Good

 Although not free, money-back guarantees are another way you can try a product to see if it works for you, without risk.

 I especially like no-questions-asked, hassle-free guarantees.
 They let you know that the vendor stands behind their product and are truly looking out for customers to be happy and satisfied.

 If you have a service-based business, it may be impossible to offer a refund.
 After all, you can’t get your time back, which ends up unfair for everyone involved: unhappy customer, unhappy entrepreneur, everyone loses.
 But don’t dismiss it entirely; you may yet come up with a creative way to give a guarantee on your services.

 Have you ever ended up buying a product because you were so happy with the sample?
 Tell me about it!

 PS: Speaking of guarantees, did you know that AppSumo has a generous 60-day refund period?
 That’s more than enough time to test-drive an app and decide if it’s worth keeping.
 I’ve refunded a couple of times from AppSumo so I can tell you from experience that it’s truly hassle-free.
 Some apps you may want to try are:

-PPS: You know the drill: As an affiliate for AppSumo, I earn a small commission if you buy through the links on this page.
-While I only recommend products I myself use and love (or am in the process of trying out), you should still do your due diligence before making any purchase.
-Thanks in advance!
+Disclosure: This post may contain affiliate links.
+This means I earn a commission when you buy through the links on this page.
+While I only recommend products I myself use or have vetted, you should always do your due diligence before making any purchases.
+(Full Disclosure)